Blue House raid: Infiltration

 On January 16, 1968, Unit 124 left their garrison at Yonsan.
-On January 17, 1968, at 11 p.m., they infiltrated the DMZ by cutting through the fencing of the U.S. Army's 2nd Infantry Division's sector.
-By 2 a.m. the next day they had set up camp at Morae-dong and Seokpo-ri.
-On January 19, at 5 a.m., after having crossed the Imjin River, they set up camp on Simbong Mountain.
+On January 17, 1968, at 23:00, they infiltrated the DMZ by cutting through the fencing of the U.S. Army's 2nd Infantry Division's sector.
+By 02:00 the next day they had set up camp at Morae-dong and Seokpo-ri.
+On January 19, at 05:00, after having crossed the Imjin River, they set up camp on Simbong Mountain.

-At 2 p.m., four brothers named Woo from Beopwon-ri were out cutting firewood and stumbled across the unit's camp.
+At 14:00, four brothers named Woo from Beopwon-ri were out cutting firewood and stumbled across the unit's camp.
 After a fierce debate over whether to kill the brothers, it was decided instead to try to indoctrinate them on the benefits of communism and they were released with a stern warning not to notify the police.
 However, the brothers immediately reported the presence of the unit to the Changhyeon police station in Beopwon-ri.

-The unit broke camp and increased their pace to more than 10 km/h, carrying 30 kg of equipment each, crossing Nogo Mountain and arriving at Bibong Mountain on January 20 at 7 a.m.
+The unit broke camp and increased their pace to more than 10 km/h (6 mph), carrying 30 kg (70 lb) of equipment each, crossing Nogo Mountain and arriving at Bibong Mountain on January 20 at 07:00.
 Three battalions from the South Korean 25th Infantry Division began searching Nogo Mountain for the infiltrators, but they had already left the area.
+By then the commandos in the unit realized that the Park Administration had been notified of their infiltration in the South and changed their tactics accordingly.
 The unit entered Seoul in two- and three-man cells on the night of January 20 and regrouped at the Seungga-sa Temple, where they made their final preparations for the attack.

 Meanwhile, the ROK (Republic of Korea) High Command added the 30th Infantry Division and Airborne Corps to the search and police began searching along Hongje-dong, Jeongreung, and Bukak Mountain.
 Given the increased security measures that had been implemented throughout the city and realizing their original plan had little chance of success, the team leader improvised a new plan.

-Changing into Republic of Korea Army (ROKA) uniforms of the local 26th Infantry Division, complete with the correct unit insignia (which they had brought with them), they formed up and prepared to march the last kilometre to the Blue House, posing as ROKA soldiers returning from a counter-infiltration patrol.
+Changing into Republic of Korea Army (ROKA) uniforms of the local 26th Infantry Division, complete with the correct unit insignia (which they had brought with them), they formed up and prepared to march the last kilometre (1000 yards) to the Blue House, posing as ROKA soldiers returning from a counter-infiltration patrol.
 The unit marched along Segeomjeong Road near Jahamun toward the Blue House, passing several National Police and ROKA units en route.